 - Salaries for directors/heads of pensions for major companies can rise to in excess of £100,000.

-Salaries vary according to a range of factors, including the type of employer, experience and qualifications, scheme size, level of responsibility and location.
+Salaries vary according to a range of factors, including the type of employer you work for, scheme size, your experience and qualifications, level of responsibility and location.

 You may also receive work-related bonuses and a range of other benefits, including access to a company pension scheme, child care vouchers, share save scheme and life assurance.